tauri-apps/tauri-docs/docs/api/config.md

 ##### `ShellAllowedArgs`
-A set of command arguments allowed to be executed by the webview API.<br /><br />A value of `true` will allow any arguments to be passed to the command. `false` will disable all arguments.
+A set of command arguments allowed to be executed by the webview API.

+A value of `true` will allow any arguments to be passed to the command. `false` will disable all arguments.
 A list of [`ShellAllowedArg`] will set those arguments as the only valid arguments to be passed to the attached command configuration.

 **Type:** `boolean` \| [[`ShellAllowedArg`](#shellallowedarg)]